+SEO for WordPress makes it easy for you to manage your website.
 SEO or Search Engine Optimisation is the art optimising your website to ensure it is found and ranked by Google and other major search engines.

 Getting the Foundation Right